janhove/janhove.github.io/_posts/2017-10-24-increasing-power-precision.md

 and the CRD is ever so slightly worse than the RBD and ARD.

 ![center](/figs/2017-10-24-increasing-power-precision/unnamed-chunk-6-1.png)
+> **Figure 6:** The 90th percentiles of the width of the
+> 95% confidence intervals around the condition effect
+> when the covariate was linearly related to the outcome.
+> In other words, 90% of the confidence intervals are
+> narrower than the numbers plotted above.
+> (CRD = completely randomised design; ARD = alternate ranks
+> design; RBD = randomized block design)

 ![center](/figs/2017-10-24-increasing-power-precision/unnamed-chunk-7-1.png)
+> **Figure 7:** The 90th percentiles of the width of the
+> 95% confidence intervals around the condition effect
+> when the covariate was nonlinearly related to the outcome.
+> (CRD = completely randomised design; ARD = alternate ranks
+> design; RBD = randomized block design)

 Note that both of the plots above show the 90th percentile of the widths of the _entire_ confidence interval.